Orange-OpenSource/BeaconTag-Android-SDK/README.md

 You can also set different parameters with appropriate setters:

 - **Sleep Delay** Sleep delay in seconds (ranges from 1 to 65535) A value of 0 disables sleeping.
 After Orange Beacon Tag activation because of acceleration or temperature events, the device will 'advertise' for a given period of time, then it will be deactivated.
-If sleep delay not within the provided range it will be set to 0.
+If sleep delay is not within the provided range it will be set to 0.
 By default is 0.

 - **Acceleration** The Orange Beacon Tag is activated when its acceleration reaches a given value.
-The value range is between 0,1569064 m/s² and 156,9064 m/s², if it not within range it will be ignored.
+The value range is between 0,1569064 m/s² and 156,9064 m/s², if it is not within range it will be ignored.
 If no value is provided, the accelerometer will be disabled.

 - **Tx Power** Orange Beacon Tag's transmitting power in dBm.
-If it's not set, current device value will be kept.
+If it is not set, current device value will be kept.
 Allowed values: -62, -52, -48, -44, -40, -36, -32, -30, -20, -16, -12, -8, -4, 0, 4.
 If an invalid value is provided, it will be ignored.